China: Data Localisation

 Foreign parties will need to take into account these industry-specific requirements to evaluate the compliance risk and actual benefits of the relevant projects.

 With the promulgation of the CSL, the Chinese data protection and cybersecurity legal regime has taken shape rapidly.
-China is drafting a separate Data Security Law and Personal Information Protection Law, which are expected to be passed in the next few years and will provide more detailed requirements on data localisation.
+Moreover, the draft versions of the Data Security Law and Personal Information Protection Law have been published to solicit public opinion.
+They are expected to be passed soon and will provide more detailed requirements on data localisation and cross-border data transfer.
 Companies doing business in China need to keep a close eye on developments in this area to stay compliant.